detools/tap-diff/README.md

 ## How to use

-You can use tap-diff in the same way as other [TAP reporters](https://github.com/substack/tape#pretty-reporters).
+You can use @detools/tap-diff in the same way as other [TAP reporters](https://github.com/substack/tape#pretty-reporters).

 ```
-npm install -g tap-diff
+npm install -g @detools/tap-diff
 ```

 ```